RINEARN/exevalator/rust/README.md

 	result: 4.6

 As the above, the computed value of "1.2 + 3.4" will be displayed.
+You can compile/run other examples in the same way.

+Also, a benchmark program "rust/benchmark.rs" for measuring processing speed of Exevalator is bundled in this repository.
+For compiling it, specify the optimization-option as:

+	rustc -C opt-level=3 benchmark.rs

+In the above, "-C opt-level=3" is the specification of the level of the optimization.
+If you forget it, Exevalator can not work in full-speed.

 <a id="features"></a>